react-native-tvos/react-native-tvos/README.md

 - _Flipper_: Working in the 0.62.2-x releases.
 Working in the 0.63.x releases; however, tvOS requires the Flipper pods from 0.62.2-x.  `scripts/react_native_pods.rb` contains macros for both versions.
 The new project template Podfile is correctly set up to provide the older Flipper for both iOS and tvOS targets.
 In 0.64.x and later, Flipper support is removed until issues can be resolved with newer Xcode versions.

-- _Hermes for tvOS_: RN core added support for the Hermes JS engine on iOS in 0.64. tvOS does not yet have this, as it will require significant additions to the Hermes build structure.

 - _LogBox_: The new LogBox error/warning display (which replaced YellowBox in 0.63) is working as expected in tvOS, after a few adjustments to make the controls accessible to the focus engine.

 - _Pressable_: The new `Pressable` API for React Native 0.63 works with TV.
 Additional `onFocus` and `onBlur` props are provided to allow you to customize behavior when a Pressable enters or leaves focus.
 Similar to the `pressed` state that is true while a user is pressing the component on a touchscreen, the `focused` state will be true when it is focused on TV.  `PressableExample` in RNTester has been modified appropriately.